 How would you describe the mood in the camp going into the Euros?

-So what do you think of the group you’re in?
+What do you make of the group you're in?

-Which teams do you count as the favourites to win?
+Which teams do you count as the favourites this time around?

-From an individual point of view, what are your own ambitions heading into the tournament?
+From an individual point of view, what are your own aims heading into the summer?

 Get the best features, fun and footballing frolics straight to your inbox every week.

 Thank you for signing up to Four Four Two.
 You will receive a verification email shortly.

 There was a problem.
 Please refresh the page and try again.